 How we support you

-Do you have questions about what happens at our monthly meetings or how YOU can benefit from going to one?
+Do you have questions about what happens at our monthly meetings or how you can benefit by attending?

-The answer is that the meeting can be anything you want it to be and whatever suits you.
-If you are the sort of person who just wishes to meet and interact with other people who have similar issues, with a coffee or a chat then so be it.
-The peer support group meetings are a great social outlet and a way to meet new friends.
-If you wish to be more pro-active and in local or national issues, then we can help there too.
+The meeting can be anything you want it to be and whatever suits you.
+If you’re the sort of person who just wishes to meet and interact with others for a coffee and a chat, then so be it.
+The group meetings are a great social outlet and a way to meet new friends.
+If you wish to be more pro-active in local or national issues, then we can help there too.
 The peer support group is active in a great many areas of social change.

 All are welcome!

-“Maybe you are afraid that you are not ‘disabled enough’ to be a suitable person to attend.
+“Maybe you worry that you’re not ‘disabled enough’ to attend.
 Disabilities come in very many forms and we turn nobody away from our group.
-Some of us use wheelchairs, others suffer from epilepsy, autism, MS, visual impairment, chronic pain, ME/chronic fatigue syndrome, etc. So as you can see very many of us look like what society might deem “normal”, whatever that might be!!
+Some of us use wheelchairs, others suffer from epilepsy, autism, MS, visual impairment, chronic pain, ME/chronic fatigue syndrome, etc. Many of us look like what society might deem “normal”.., whatever that is!
 Many disabilities are hidden and too often people suffer in silence.” . . . . . . . . – Colette Coughlan (Group Co-Ordinator)

 Regular activities include: